Outdoor Events FAQs

 - Transit (Bus) Disruption - BC Transit

 Depending on the details of your event, you may be required to provide other infrastructure at your event.
 This may include items such as tenting, fencing, portable toilets, locates etc. As not all services are provided by the City of Kelowna, you will be required to contact private suppliers.
 A supplier list is available upon request.
-Go to our Supplier Listing page if you wish for your organization to be included on the list.

 Will my event require insurance?

 Yes.
 All Outdoor Events/rentals on City property or using roadways require insurance.
 Proof of insurance must be provided on a City of Kelowna Certificate of Insurance (Appendix A-1 in the Outdoor Event Application).
 The Certificate can only be completed by an insurance agent.
 A minimum of two million ‘comprehensive general liability’ must be completed by your insurance company and submitted on the City of Kelowna Certificate of Insurance.
 All required Certificates of Insurance must be submitted at least 21 days in advance of the event.